 Bexley, Bromley, and Greenwich residents:

-- Funding only available through your local CCG.
-See ‘National Specialist’ option below
+- Funding is only available through your local Health Board/ICB.
+You can read more about this option below.

 Other England residents:

-- Patient Choice (if you are not under the care of a mental health team)
+- Patient Choice/Right to Choose (if you are not under the care of a mental health team) – this type of referral is made a GP and is used to access CADAT’s non-specialist services.
+You can read more about this here.

 GP fills out the form, including ‘Patient Choice only’ section at the top of page 3, confirming you meet the criteria listed in that section.

-Consultant (usually psychologist/psychiatrist) fills out the form, including ‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.
+Your CMHT consultant (usually psychologist/psychiatrist) fills out CADAT’s referral form, including ICB funding/‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.

 CADAT receives the referral form, and will do the funding request for you.

-*In some areas* the CCG will require that your consultant does the funding request instead.
-If this is the case, CADAT will let them know.
+*In some areas* the ICB will require that your consultant does the funding request instead.
+If this is the case, CADAT will let them know. - NHS England Funding/Highly Specialised Service (HSS) to access specialist care at CADAT if you have had lots of unsuccessful rounds of the recommended treatments.
+You can read more about this type of funding and the specific criteria that need to be met here.

 Wales and Northern Ireland residents:

-Consultant (usually psychologist/psychiatrist) fills out the form, including ‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.
+CMHT consultant fills out the form, including local Health Board funding/‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.

-If you aren’t under a Community Mental health Team, your GP can do the referral but must confirm that you don’t need local support for complex needs.
+If you aren’t under the CMHT, your GP can do the referral but must confirm that you don’t need local support for complex needs.

 CADAT receives the referral form, and will do the funding request for you.

-*In some areas* the health funding board will require that your doctor does the funding request instead.
+*In some areas* the local Health Board will require that your GP does the funding request instead.
 If this is the case, CADAT will let them know.

 Scotland residents:

-Your consultant (usually psychologist/psychiatrist) fills out the form, including ‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.
+Your CMHT consultant fills out the form, including local Health Board funding/‘National Specialist’ section on page 3, confirming you meet the criteria listed in that section.

-If you aren’t under a Community Mental health Team, your GP can do the referral but must confirm that you don’t need local support for complex needs.
+If you aren’t under the CMHT, your GP can do the referral but must confirm that you don’t need local support for complex needs.

-*In some areas* the health board will require that your doctor does the funding request instead.
-If this is the case, CADAT will let them know. - Highly Specialised Service (HSS, if you have had lots of unsuccessful treatment)
+*In some areas* the local Health Board will require that your GP does the funding request instead.
+If this is the case, CADAT will let them know. - NHS England Funding/Highly Specialised Service (HSS) if you have had lots of unsuccessful rounds of the recommended treatments.
+You can read more about this type of funding and the specific criteria that need to be met here.

 CADAT receives the referral form, and may assess you.
-If they agree that you meet the criteria for HSS (national funding from NHS England, which Scotland contributes to) they will apply to the funding for you.
+If they agree that you meet the criteria they will apply to the funding for you.

 Postal address: